ymrohit/openscenesense/README.md

 With prompt-driven analysis, OpenSceneSense can become your intelligent partner in interpreting video content, whether for content moderation, dataset creation, or building interactive applications that respond to visual and audio cues naturally.

 For a comprehensive list of innovative video analysis prompts, refer to the [Prompt Examples](docs/InnovativeVideoAnalysisPrompts.md).
+Note: By default, OpenSceneSense uses OpenAI's modern Responses API when available and falls back to Chat Completions automatically for compatibility (including OpenRouter).

 ## 📈 Applications